 I’ve been having trouble with an old Ford F-150 trick I’ve got.
 I don’t use it regularly and frequently when I try to use it the battery is “dead”.
-However this last time I found the average weight of a car battery and got a brand new one of the same type, and after I plugged it in, I looked into it the problem wasn’t really the battery.
+After I plugged it in, I looked into it the problem wasn’t really the battery.
 When I took off the cables and hooked the battery charger directly to the battery it was something like 85% charged.
 This led me to take a closer look at the positive cable (I’d already replaced the negative).
+I probably should have given the car to Maz Tech Automotive instead of dabbling with the components myself, but old habits die hard.

 If you look closely you will see a crack in the terminal clamp.
 This is made of lead and it is soft enough so that when the nut is tightened it forms a tight contact with the battery post.
 However since this one was beat up and cracked it would not form a tight connection.
 For low voltage connections it is important to keep them “Clean, Bright & Tight” or you will have continuous problems.
 This one kept corroding because it wasn’t maintaining a tight metal to metal connection.
 This increased the resistance to the point that the current flow wasn’t enough for the truck starter to turn.